al1brn/geonodes/docs/demo_1.md

 <img src="/docs/images/demo_1_grid_1.png" width = "200">

-> Note: remember that the nodes are reinitialized a each run of the script.
-Hence, if you change the value in the nodes, the change will be lost next time you will run the script.
-To avoid that, either your capture the parameter which better fits your needs in the script or your read the wollowing section.
+> Note: remember that the nodes are deleted a each run of the script.
+Hence, if you change the value in a node, the change will be lost next time you will run the script.
+To avoid that, either your put the value you want in the script or your read the next section.

 ### Group inputs